Benefits of Neutering a Cat

 What to Expect

-The surgical neutering procedure is done in a vet's office under general anesthesia.
+The surgical neutering procedure is done in a vet's office under general anaesthesia.
 Your vet will explain it to you and give you specific instructions for pre- and post-operative care.
 Expect to withhold food and water from your cat the night before surgery and to bring your cat to the veterinary office by a particular time.

-During surgery, your cat will be given an anesthetic so they won't feel or be aware of what's happening.
+During surgery, your cat will be given an anaesthetic so they won't feel or be aware of what's happening.
 For male cats, a small incision is made on the testicles, and the testicles are removed.
 The incision is closed with either dissolvable sutures or surgical glue.
 Male cats can usually come home with you the same night unless there are complications or special concerns.
 If so, your vet will tell you if you can pick your male cat up the same evening.

 Female cats have a larger incision to remove the ovaries and/or the uterus.
 Because this is a larger incision in the abdominal cavity, she's are usually kept overnight for observation.
 Your cat can usually go home the next day.